 Each model demonstrates the brand’s excellence in all specialties of high horology in its own way.
 This one, as the name implies, shows their prowess as it comes to creating models almost as thin as a couple of coins stacked together.

-With their cases made of rose gold (there are also more modest looking versions in white gold), all four timepieces look absolutely stunning and deserve their share of attention.
+With their cases made of rose gold (there are also more modest-looking versions in white gold), all four timepieces look absolutely stunning and deserve their share of attention.

 I have already delivered so many compliments to the model that you probably start getting the idea that I really like this new model.

 It is designed faithfully adhering to the standards of dress timekeepers that were set back in the fifties.
-Compared to the recent bunch of watches designed to blatantly show-off its owner’s wealth and social status both with size and level of exterior decor, this beautiful device comes in a very compact case with very laconic design.
+Compared to the recent bunch of watches designed to blatantly show-off its owner’s wealth and social status both with size and level of exterior decor, this beautiful device comes in a compact case with a laconic design.

-While seemingly simple and modest, all of its parts –the polished hands, the paper-thin body, the beautifully styled Arabic numerals, and their traditional triangular hour markers– complement each other in such a way that a gorgeously simple beauty emerges out of a dark ocean of momentary trends and flashy, yet tasteless designs hyped by aspiring parvenus.
+While deceptively simple and modest, all of its parts –the polished hands, the paper-thin body, the beautifully styled Arabic numerals, and their traditional triangular hour markers– complement each other in such a way that a gorgeously simple beauty emerges out of a dark ocean of momentary trends and flashy, yet tasteless designs hyped by aspiring parvenus.

-Crafted from 18-karat rose gold alloy, the new 1833 Ultra Thin features a very compact body that is even smaller than your normal dressy time measuring accessory.
+Crafted from 18-karat rose gold alloy, the new 1833 Ultra Thin features a compact body that is even smaller than your normal dressy time measuring accessory.
 Only 38 millimeters in diameter, it is just over 3 millimeters thick!

 The winding crown is a bit too small to my taste, but that will probably depend on the shape and thickness of your thumb and index finger.